olov/defs/BUILD.md

 bundled source).

 The build scripts populates the `build/es5` and `build/browser` directories.
-The NPM package includes both of these and `package.json` refers to the transpiled version in `build/es5`, so there's no need to execute node with `--harmony` when running a `npm -g` installed `defs` from the command line or when doing a `require("defs")` of the same.
+The NPM package contains a snapshot of the git repository at the time as well as `build/es5`. `package.json` refers to the transpiled version in `build/es5`, so there's no need to execute node with `--harmony` when running a `npm -g` installed `defs` from the command line or when doing a `require("defs")` of the same.

 If you clone the git repository then don't forget to also `npm install` the dependencies (see `package.json`).